sikaoguo22/NERDSSTutorial/docs/installation.md

-# Welcome to NERDSS

- NERDSS is a structure-resolved reaction-diffusion simulation software developed by [Johnson Lab, JHU](https://sites.krieger.jhu.edu/johnson-lab/)

 ## Quick Start Guide for NERDSS Setup

 **Note**:

 If you prefer using [Docker](https://www.docker.com) for environment setup, jump directly to **Step 4**.

-Windows users: It's recommended to use either Windows Subsystem for Linux (WSL) or [Docker](https://www.docker.com).
+Windows OS: It's recommended to use either Windows Subsystem for Linux (WSL) or [Docker](https://www.docker.com).

 **Step 1: Clone the Repository**